Amazon's $1.5 million political gambit backfires in Seattle City Council election | MarketScreener

-Amazon poured a record $1.5 million (£1.17 million) into a Super PAC run by the Seattle Metropolitan Chamber of Commerce to back a slate of candidates in the Nov.
+Amazon poured a record $1.5 million into a Super PAC run by the Seattle Metropolitan Chamber of Commerce to back a slate of candidates in the Nov.
 5 council elections viewed as pro-business, or at least more corporate friendly than the incumbent council majority.

-Amazon, the world's leading online retailer whose chief executive is billionaire entrepreneur Jeff Bezos, accounted for more than half of nearly $2.7 million raised by the Super PAC, a group allowed to accept unlimited sums from wealthy donors in support of their favourite candidates.
+Amazon, the world's leading online retailer whose chief executive is billionaire entrepreneur Jeff Bezos, accounted for more than half of nearly $2.7 million raised by the Super PAC, a group allowed to accept unlimited sums from wealthy donors in support of their favorite candidates.
 Four years ago, Amazon donated $25,000.

-By comparison, labour unions spent more than $1 million on the council race.
+By comparison, labor unions spent more than $1 million on the council race.

 The unprecedented level of spending in a Seattle municipal race drew national attention, with Democratic presidential candidates Elizabeth Warren and Bernie Sanders accusing Amazon of trying to buy the council.